Understanding Perpetual Purpose Trust Model

 Natalie Reitman-White joins us in Episode 138 of the Her CEO Journey™ podcast to discuss how you can support companies protect your business’s mission while staying independent.
 She generously shares valuable information on steward ownership, particularly the perpetual purpose trust model.

-Using Organically Grown Company as an example, we learn how the perpetual purpose trust model divides economic and governance rights to its stakeholders and shareholders.
+Using Organically Grown Company as an example, we learn how the perpetual purpose trusts divide economic and governance rights to its stakeholders and shareholders.
 Natalie breaks down how the company transitioned to perpetual purpose trusts, from the types of investors to the strategies to find and lock them in.
 Finally, we learn about the capital structures needed in a perpetual purpose trust model.

 Make sure to tune in to Steward Ownership: The Perpetual Trust Model - The Journey of Natalie Reitman-White to learn more.